-Densification could actually cause traffic to get better when title becomes less secure.
-In contrast, an inability to trade property - perhaps because the institutions of transferring it are ineffective -- will cause commuting distances to increase, which should presumably make traffic worse.
+Crowding could actually cause traffic to get better when title becomes less secure.
+In contrast, the inability to transfer property - perhaps because the institutions of transfer are ineffective -- causes commuting distances to rise, which presumably makes traffic worse.
 To capture this cost, we assume that people must choose their location before they learn whether they will work in the city center or from home.
-The current model can be interpreted as one in which people buy housing at time zero, before they have learn their employment location, and then move after they learn where they will work at zero moving cost.
-Limits on the right transfer make this cost positive.
+The current model can be interpreted as one in which people buy housing at time zero, before they have learned their employment location, and then move after they learn where they will work at zero moving cost.
+Limits on the right to transfer make this cost positive.
 At the extreme, we now consider what happens when people cannot move after learning their employment status at time zero.
 This implies that some people who live far from city center end up with a long commute, and others live close to the city center without a formal job and work from home.
 Everyone is assumed to have a probability "q" of receiving a job at the city center, but then being stuck in place.
 Consumers are risk neutral over consumption, as suggested by our functional forms.
 With these assumptions Proposition 2 follows: